 In the FDEM framework, fractures are represented as the loss of cohesion at the interfaces of the finite elements.
-The cohesion and the friction against the opening or shear motion between contactor and target are a function of displacements defined by the aperture δ_I and the slip δ{II} (Figure A.1a).
+The cohesion and the friction against the opening or shear motion between contactor and target are a function of displacements defined by the aperture $\delta_I$ and the slip $\delta{II}$ (Figure A.1a).
 Figure A.1b shows the mesh discretization and the schematic of off-fault fractures.
 The cohesive and frictional resistances are applied on every interface between elements, which is regarded as a potential failure plane.
 Fractures are activated when the cohesion starts to be broken due to the stress concentration of the dynamic earthquake rupture.
 Both cohesion and friction curves are divided into two parts, an elastic loading part and a displacement-weakening part as shown in Figure A.1c and A.1d.
-In the elastic loading part, the resistant forces against displacements acting on the interface increase quadratically (for the case of cohesion) or linearly (for the case of friction) with the stiffness of the elastic loading part ideally should be zero to represent the material continuity, the stiffnesses are chosen to be much higher than the Young's modulus of the material to minimize the displacements associated with the elastic loading.
+In the elastic loading part, the resistant forces against displacements acting on the interface increase quadratically (for the case of cohesion) or linearly (for the case of friction) with the stiffness of the elastic loading portions.
+Since this elastic loading part ideally should be zero to represent the material continuity, the stiffnesses are chosen to be much higher than the Young's modulus of the material to minimize the displacements associated with the elastic loading.

-When the traction applied on the interface reaches the peak cohesion for tensile fractures C_I^p or for shear fractures C{II}^p , the cohesion starts weakening, and eventually it is totally broken, behaving as a secondarily activated fracture (Figure A.1c).
+When the traction applied on the interface reaches the peak cohesion for tensile fractures $C_I^p$ or for shear fractures $C{II}^p$ , the cohesion starts weakening, and eventually it is totally broken, behaving as a secondarily activated fracture (Figure A.1c).
 The friction curve follows linear slip-weakening law, originally proposed by Ida (1972) and Palmer and Rice (1973), which has been widely used for dynamic earthquake rupture modeling (e.g. Andrews, 1976; Aochi and Fukuyama, 2002; De La Puente et al., 2009).
-When the shear traction reaches to frictional strength τ_p , it decreases down to the residual strength τ_r at critical slip distance for friction $\delta{II}^{f,c} = D_c$ as shown in Figure A.1d. τ_p and τ_r are defined as where σ_n is the normal stress on the contact interface.
+When the shear traction reaches to frictional strength $\tau_p$ , it decreases down to the residual strength $\tau_r$ at critical slip distance for friction $\delta{II}^{f,c} = D_c$ as shown in Figure A.1d. $\tau_p$ and $\tau_r$ are defined as where $\sigma_n$ is the normal stress on the contact interface.
 Note that the friction law is operating both on the main fault and the secondary fractures activated in the off-fault medium.
+The residual traction on the fracture surface is zero for tensile fractures as long as the damage on the fracture surface is equal to one and as long as the fracture remains open, while the residual shear traction is kept at $\tau_r$ for shear fractures even after the shear cohesion is broken.